ssiwan/CDT-PQVP-0118-WATI/README.md

 [AWS cloud deployment is a choice]
 - Impact of a prolonged downtime window:Solution can be easily hosted on cloud in the event of prolonged downtime.
 [AWS cloud deployment is a choice]
-- Built-In Data redundancy and impact of a catastrophic data loss:Implemented infrastructure/tool has hot backup.
+- Built-In Data redundancy and catastrophic data loss impact:Implemented infrastructure/tool has hot backup.
 [Database Backup Tool]
 - Reach to Hosting Environment Personnel:Time from person hosting provider is variable between 0 to few hours. [wpforms plugin - Contact Form address to cloud hosting contact personnel]